 - Pelvic inflammatory disease which affects the reproductive organs among women.

-- Growths that are non-cancerous that are found on the lining of the uterus called uterine fibroids
+- Growths that are non-cancerous on the lining of the uterus or uterine fibroids

 - The opening of the cervix is small which lessen the flow of blood and cause increased pressure on the uterus and result to pain known as cervical stenosis.